CaDil91/RecipeTracker/docs/sprint-5.md

 ---

-### Story 5.7: Add Facebook and Apple Authentication (Optional)
+### Story 5.12: Add Facebook and Apple Authentication (Optional)

 **Title:** Enable additional social identity providers

 **User Story:**
-As a **FoodBudget user**, I want to sign up and sign in using my Facebook or Apple account, so that I have more authentication options.
+As a **FoodBudget user**, I want to sign up and sign in using my Facebook or Apple account, so that I have more authentication options beyond email/password and Google.

 **Acceptance Criteria:**